 Florida Public Radio Emergency Network (FPREN), a collective of 13 public radio stations that reach 99% of Florida’s population, are prepared to stay on-air during times of crisis to broadcast real-time updates from the Emergency Operations Center in Tallahassee.

 This collective also delivers local and regional information during emergencies and is part of the national Emergency Alert System (EAS).

-NEW!
 Florida Storms App: Developed exclusively for the Florida Public Radio Emergency Network, the Florida Storms app displays fast, interactive radar and local storm information from the National Weather Service and provides real-time information to promote public safety during any weather hazard.
 Get notifications from the National Hurricane Center, find evacuation routes, check dangerous storm paths, or review a checklist of items for preparedness before, during and after a storm.
 Florida Storms is the fastest, simplest way to stay informed of Mother Nature’s next move.

 Download it FREE on ITunes & Google Play.